hughbromund/FINEX/backend/README.md

 This represents adding a new transaction
 Requirements: "username", "type", "cost", "name", and "date" in JSON.
 If date is not specified, the default current date JSON will be added
+MAKE SURE COST IS A NUMBER, IE NOT INSIDE QUOTES ("")
 Returns: Returns 400 and error if an error occurs and a JSON representing the new transaction otherwise
 Status: Working
 Bugs: none as of now